 We know more after you try about three of four treatments.

 The results are different for each person.
 If prolotherapy addresses the underlying problem, the pain may be completely resolved.

 The first few treatments help us understand whether the treatment will work as there should be progressive improvement with each.

 There is the potential for no improvement in pain levels.
 For some people, prolotherapy will have little or no effect on pain levels.

 After prolotherapy you can continue all normal activities, but be careful not to overdo it.
-Physical therapy is recommended as soon as possible and can increase the benefit of prolotherapy.
+Physical therapy to support whole body conditioning is highly recommended as soon as possible and can increase the benefit of prolotherapy.

 A healthy, protein rich diet, and Vitamin C (500mg daily) may also improve your results.